gabrielkassjohnson/parameter-free-topological-clustering/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A[i, idx] <- smaller_cluster_number

 gaps_ <- list_of_distances.diff() // takes the difference of each successive distance value.
-normed_distance <- gaps.MinMaxScaler // normalizes the gaps to a range with a maximum of 1, and a minumum of 0.
+normed_distance <- gaps.MinMaxScaler // normalizes gaps to a range of (0,1).
-inverted_normed_distance <- 1 -  normed_distance // this is a discrete function with a negative slope and negative curvature in the interval [0,1].
+inverted_normed_distance <- 1 -  normed_distance // a discrete function with negative slope curvature in the interval [0,1].
-raised_inverted_normed_distance <- inverted_normed_distance^4 //raising this function to a power increases the early weighting.
+raised_inverted_normed_distance <- inverted_normed_distance^4 //raising to a power increases the early weighting.
 Tunable Parameter.
-normed_gaps <- multiply(gaps, raised_inverted_normed_distance) //crucial step, scales gaps proportionately
+normed_gaps <- multiply(gaps, raised_inverted_normed_distance) //crucial step, scales gaps proportionately.
 gap_vector <- normed_gaps / np.sum(normed_gaps) //normalizes so the sum of the vector is 1, i.e. a probability vector.